• Skip to main content

 • Thread the fish onto skewers allowing the pieces of fish to touch, but not squishing them together.

 • Grill the skewers, turning once, until tender and just cooked through.
 The fish should flake easily with a fork when prodded.
+Serve with lemon wedges, if desired.

 Notes